Best Time to Do the Annapurna Circuit Trek

 - Lightweight trekking shirts and pants

-- Insulated jacket for evenings and high altitude
+- Insulated jacket for cold evenings

 - Waterproof and windproof outer layer

-- Thermal base layers (for colder months)
+- Thermal base layers

-- Well-broken-in trekking boots
+- Well broken in trekking boots

-- Trekking socks (plus spare pairs)
+- Trekking socks and spare pairs

-- Warm sleeping bag (recommended above Manang)
+- Warm sleeping bag

-- Trekking poles
+- Trekking poles and headlamp

-- Sunglasses, sun hat, sunscreen
+- Sunglasses, sun hat, and sunscreen

 - Refillable water bottles